 Also known as the Federal Lemon Law, the Magnuson-Moss Act stipulates that a manufacturer or other seller who warranties a product for consumers must "fully, clearly, and conspicuously" spell out the terms of a warranty and abide by rules designated by the Federal Trade Commission.
-If you want to look at these rules in more detail, they can be found at 16 C. F. R Part 700.
 They apply to consumer products that cost more than $15.

 - Within a reasonable timeframe and without charging the customer, the warrantor must fix the product

 - Warrantor may not change the duration of any implied warranty on the vehicle